sirouk/trade-engine/README.md

 ### PM2 Log Management

-Set up log rotation for the trade engine:
+Set up log rotation for all services:

 ```bash
 # Install pm2-logrotate module if not already installed